菜单

 • Diverse oncology (syngeneic, CDX/PBMC, IVIS/Orthotropic) and autoimmune & metabolic disease models

-• Rationale design for potent donor screening, T cell infiltration and IHC-validated target validation
+• Rational design for potent donor screening, T cell infiltration, and IHC-validated target validation

 • Tailored to meet preclinical needs with expert support for troubleshooting and data interpretation